Dua Lipa Flashes Chiseled Abs In Crop Top & Jeans: ‘Promo From Home’

 Dua’s second image showed more of her personality.
 She scrunched up her eyes and stuck her tongue to the side while taking the photo.

-Dua’s fans streamed to view the pic.
-This particular image has already racked up more than 1.7 million views since she first shared it nine hours ago.
-Her admirers waxed lyrical in the comments section and paid her some extravagant compliments.
+Dua’s fans flocked to view the photos, which have already racked up more than 1.7 million views since she first shared them nine hours ago.
+Her admirers waxed lyrical in the comments section and paid her some compliments.

 “You look amazing,” one fan raved.